septract/starling-tool/tour.md

 For information on the command-line arguments Starling supports, run `starling.sh -h`.

-## Example Files
+## Figure 4: Benchmarks

-Figure 4 of the submitted paper mentions several benchmarked examples.
+To run the entire benchmark suite used for Figure 4 of the paper, use `bench.sh`.

+To see how Starling's benchmark system runs, read `bench.sh` and its included files.
+These are written in POSIX shell language and the `awk` text transformer tool.
+We give pointers for further scrutiny below.

+### Examples used in benchmarks

+Assignments from benchmark name to file are tracked by the file `benchmarks.in`, which tells the benchmark scripts which files to run.
+`benchmarks.in` is commented.

-These correspond to the following invocations of Starling, with the following files.
+The `benchmarks.in` assignments used in the paper correspond to the following invocations of Starling, with the following files:

+**Note: There have been several minor syntactic changes made to the proof scripts since the preprint.
+Also, a bug in the CLH lock proof was found and corrected after submission.
+These changes will be reflected in the final paper.**

-### SMT/Z3
+#### SMT/Z3

 These can be run using `starling.sh Examples/Pass/FILE`, where `FILE` is: